hallambaker/Mathematical-Mesh/Web/Reference/dare.md

        Filename for encrypted output.
     /cty   Content Type
     /encrypt   Encrypt data for specified recipient
+    /self   Encrypt a copy of the data for self
     /sign   Sign data with specified key
     /hash   Compute hash of content
     /cover   File containing a cover to be added to encrypted files